 SunDevilSource.com analysis: It remains the case that Robertson is one of ASU's highest ceiling offensive linemen when projecting long term.
 He has impressive physical stature and has greatly improved his physique over the last two years, losing a lot of the excess weight and as a result improving his mobility.
 Robertson is big and broad, looking the part of an SEC-type lineman, and has the versatility to play right tackle or guard at the highest college level.

-Robertson isn't someone who just looks the part, though.
-He has large, heavy hands and is capable of stunning defensive linemen at the point of attack and likes firing with violence in his punch.
-Due to his length and potency Robertson has a little more margin for error with leverage and locating his hands relative to some of his peers, but that can contribute to bad habits so it's a double-edged sword he'll have to be aware of.
-It's a good problem to have though.
+Robertson isn't someone who just looks the part.
+He has large, heavy hands and natural strength.
+He's someone who can stun defensive linemen at the point of attack with a violent punch.
+Due to his length and potency Robertson has a little more margin for error with leverage and locating his hands relative to some of his peers.
 He's less susceptible to bull attacks when aligned inside and projects to being able to wear on lighter or less physical peers as he continues to physically mature.

 We like Robertson more at guard and believe that's where his future is best served.
 Robertson has told us he thinks he's further along at guard than tackle because it's more in his wheelhouse from a skill set standpoint.
 ASU has tinkered with Robertson at left and right tackle and also guard.
 His versatility for the college game is a strong asset.
 Long term Robertson doesn't have the foot quickness to be a left tackle beyond college and probably won't be best suited for right tackle.